Online Observability of Boolean Control Networks

 \begin{lemma} For any two non-empty state sets $\mathsf{S}^{1}$ and $\mathsf{S}^{2}$, if $\mathsf{S}^{1}\subseteq\mathsf{S}^{2}$ and $\Ks(\mathsf{S}^{2})\ne\infty$, then $\Ri(\mathsf{S}^2)\subseteq\Ri(\mathsf{S}^1)$. \end{lemma}

-With {\em Lemma \ref{lemm:1}, \ref{lemm:2}} and input-labelled graph, we propose the {\bf Algorithm~\ref{alg:1}} (all the algorithms in the Appendix~B.~ALGORITHM) to determine the online observability.
-That, we construct the input-labelled graph $\mathcal{G}=(\mathcal{V}, \mathcal{E}, \mathcal{L})$ for a \BCN\ $\BB$, and then check whether every non-empty $\Ded(\mathcal{S},\varepsilon, \mathsf{o})\in \mathcal{V}$.
-In the process of constructing the input-labelled graph, we construct the vertexes which consist of a smaller number of states before constructing the vertexes which consist of a greater number of states.
+With {\em Lemma \ref{lemm:1}, \ref{lemm:2}} and input-labelled graph, we propose the algorithm (which is also shown in~\cite{WuOnline}) to determine the online observability.
+That is we construct the input-labelled graph $\mathcal{G}=(\mathcal{V}, \mathcal{E}, \mathcal{L})$ for a \BCN\ $\BB$ at first, and then check whether every non-empty $\Ded(\mathcal{S},\varepsilon, \mathsf{o})\in \mathcal{V}$.
+In the process of constructing the input-labelled graph, we construct the vertexes which consist of smaller numbers of states before constructing the vertexes which consist of greater numbers of states for the following two reasons.